 Before the move-in date, new students will receive a room assignment notice which will include the name(s) and contact information of those with whom they will be living.
 Students should use this information to contact each other to begin creating a relationship, as well as to coordinate what items to bring.
 This will lessen the number of multiple items such as televisions and additional furniture that may potentially clutter the room.

 Included in Your Room

-All student rooms contain an extra-long twin bed (80" by 30" mattress), wooden desk, desk chair, dresser and bookcase for each student, and a closet or wardrobe.
+All student rooms contain an extra-long twin bed (36" by 80" by 6" mattress) that is adjustable up to 32" high, wooden desk, desk chair, dresser and bookcase for each student, and a closet or wardrobe.
 Other features in each room include local and domestic long distance (US and Canada, including Alaska and Hawaii) telephone service, hard-wired Ethernet connections and WiFi, and cable television with access to approximately 60 channels which can be viewed on your computer.